Disappearance of Michele Anne Harris: Investigation

-The state police in Tioga County had much more limited resources available to them that morning than they normally would for a missing-persons case, since the majority of troopers and investigators in the area had been bused down to New York City to provide additional security and manpower in the wake of the attacks.
+The state police in Tioga County had much more limited resources available to them that morning than they normally would for a missing-persons case, since the majority of troopers and investigators in the area had been bused down to New York City to provide additional security and manpower in the wake of the 9/11 attacks.
 Among them were some experts in forensics; many of the department's dogs and aviation had also been diverted to Lower Manhattan.
 Two of the investigators who remained went to see Cal at his dealership at 9:40 a.m.

 Cal told them Michele had never failed to return home after her evening shifts at Lefty's.
-He accompanied them back to his property and gave them written permission to search it, then returned to work.
-If they needed to take the minivan, Cal added, they could, but he wanted it back afterwards so he could have the oil changed, something he said Michele always neglected to do.
-He told the investigators that she may have been using cocaine with some of the people she had gotten to know in Waverly and they should "pump the shit out of them".
+He accompanied the investigators back to his property and gave them written permission to search it, then returned to work.
+Cal added that if they needed to take the minivan, they could, but he wanted it back afterwards so he could have the oil changed, something he said Michele always neglected to do.
+He told the investigators that she may have been using cocaine with some of the people she had gotten to know in Waverly and that they should "pump the shit out of them."